 In order to assure variety in clinical documentation, each SOAP note will be unique and without repetition of diagnosis and treatment.
 For example, only one note can address a patient dx'd and tx'd for a UTI.
-Please ask if your mentor if you have any questions about this content.
+Please ask your mentor if you have any questions about this content.
+The only exception is the EVMS patient scenarios.

-APA Format
+APA Format:

-APA 6th Edition guidelines are to be used correctly for SOAP note content.
+APA 6th Edition Guidelines are to be used correctly for SOAP note content.
 In particular, all content should be cited and referenced appropriately including direct quotes, paraphrasing, or any other content that requires the use of APA style.
-SOAP notes should appear similar to those you review and write in clinical practice.
-APA formatting isn't required in clinical practice; therefore; students may utilize a similar format.
-However, SOAP assignment content including nursing theory, family life stage, cultural diversity and evaluation of care must be in APA format.
-Citations and references must have appropriate formatting.
+Margins for the SOAP note and bullet formatting which is often used in clinical practice is not a requirement for SOAP assignments.
+However, citations and references must have appropriate formatting.
 Please refer to your APA 6th Edition Manual for direction.
-If you are still unsure as to appropriate citation, please contact your clinical faculty.

-- A complete SUBJECTIVE note to include chief complaint, history of present illness, any other acute illnesses, PMH, FH, SH, Meds, allergies, LMP and ROS.
+If you are still unsure as to appropriate citation, please contact your faculty.
+A complete SUBJECTIVE note to include chief complaint, history of present illness, any other acute illnesses, PMH, FH, SH, Meds, allergies, LMP and ROS.
 All presenting illnesses will be described thoroughly.

-- A complete and organized OBJECTIVE portion of the patient visit.
+A complete and organized OBJECTIVE portion of the patient visit.

-- All relevant dx under ASSESSMENT in addition to any differential dx which might apply.
+All relevant dx under ASSESSMENT in addition to any differential dx which might apply.
 Rationale with sources are required for the assessment and differential dx.

-- PLAN:
+PLAN:

-- Prescriptions with dosage, route, duration, amount prescribed and if refills provide
+Prescriptions with dosage, route, duration, amount prescribed and if refills provide Diagnostic testing Problem oriented teaching Health Promotion Follow-up plans

-- Diagnostic testing

-- Problem oriented teaching

-- Health Promotion

-- Follow-up plans

-- Nursing Theory & Application - Select a Nursing Theory and apply this to your patient's plan and evaluation. - Family Life Stage - The format discussed in Nurs XXX or Nurs XXX should be used.
+Nursing Theory & Application

+Select a Nursing Theory and apply this to your patient's plan and evaluation.

+Family Life Stage

+The format discussed in NURS XXX should be used.
 Students should identify the stage and describe evidence that the family is meetings it's developmental goals.
-Cursory descriptions will be returned for additional information. - Cultural Diversity Considered for the Patient - List 2 culturally diverse considerations you gave or would give to this patient.
-Explain why you gave the selected consideration for the patient.
-Discuss one of the considerations your chose.
+Cursory descriptions will be returned for additional information.

+Cultural Diversity Considered for the Patient

+Identify two cultural diversity issues for the patient.
+Discuss one issue in detail.
 Cultural Diversity is a general term that can include gender, religious beliefs, culture, race, economic status, age, and many others.
-You can consult your text from previous courses or other resources for ideas and information. - Evaluation of Care Your interpretation of the visit in considering the standard of care that was given to the patient.
+You can consult your text from previous courses or other resources for ideas and information.

+Evaluation of Care- Your interpretation of the visit in considering the standard of care that was given to the patient.
 This includes comparing the standard of care with sources you used.
-Therefore, a citation is expected with your documentation of the evaluation.
-Example of acceptable sources from the literature would be JNC-7, ADA, Sanford Guide, and other standard of care sources.
 It can also include your thoughts about the visit, patient, or interaction with your preceptor, or what you learned from the encounter.
-This is a good place to document what you should have done differently or on the next interaction with the patient. - Each SOAP note must have a reference list of the sources used.
+This is a good place to document what you should have done differently or on the next interaction with the patient.

+Each SOAP note must have a reference list of the sources used.
 The reference list must be in APA format.
 All sources must be within five years of publication date.
 Please see SOAP Grade Sheet in this syllabus for additional grading information.

 SOAP notes must be typed.
 Handwritten SOAP notes will not be accepted.
 The student, must document the number of hours on the SOAP grade sheet.
-Faculty Feedback Forms